Characters of Final Fantasy XV: Character design

-In contrast to many previous Final Fantasy titles, the playable cast of Final Fantasy XV is all male.
-This concept was chosen by Nomura from the outset, and agreed upon by Tabata despite some later reservations on his part.
-Women still have significant roles in the story, and Tabata noted in an interview that it is "not healthy to have a bias in genders".
+In contrast to many previous Final Fantasy titles, the playable cast of Final Fantasy XV has all male characters.
+This concept was chosen by Nomura from the outset, and was agreed upon by Tabata despite some later reservations on his part.
+However, women still have significant roles in the story, with Tabata noting in an interview that it is "not healthy to have a bias in genders".
 The game's main cast was designed by Nomura.
 The clothing for characters was designed by Hiromu Takahara, lead designer for Japanese fashion house Roen.
 Takahara's involvement principally came due to the detail needed for the costumes, which were inspired by western fashion: designing them himself would have been time-consuming for Nomura to do along with his other duties, which included designing characters for Final Fantasy XIII.
 He also wanted to continue to express the game's realism through the character outfits.
-The design trait for the main characters was "jet-black", while all the character clothing in the game utilized Roen's distinctive asymmetrical styling.
+The design trait for the main characters was "jet-black", while the character's clothing utilized Roen's distinctive asymmetrical styling.
 Roen's designs were kept in the game when it became XV, as the team felt it would be wrong to remove them.
-The changeover from Versus XIII to XV resulted in the redesign of characters such as Regis, and the replacement of the previous main heroine Stella with the similarly-named Lunafreya.
+The changeover from Versus XIII to XV resulted in the redesign of characters such as Regis, and the replacement of the previous main heroine Stella with the similarly named Lunafreya.
 A result of the shift onto new hardware was that the art style moved away from the "stylized" look required by earlier hardware limitations.
 To help maximize the realism of the characters, their hair was first created by a hairstylist using a mannequin's wig, then rendered into the game using the technology of the Luminous Studio engine.
 The same technique was used for Agni's Philosophy, the engine's demo at E3 2012.